-Contact HM Revenue and Customs (HMRC) as soon as possible to complain about their service, for example if there have been mistakes or unreasonable delays.
+Contact HM Revenue and Customs (HMRC) as soon as possible if you have a complaint about their service.

 Follow a different process to:

 You should continue to pay tax while your complaint is being dealt with.
 If you stop or delay your payments you may be charged interest or penalties.

 How to complain